gap in the air | Michel Doneda

 ‘Data’ appears not as information in its own right, but as a lens through which to discuss, and often critique, governments and corporations.
 The reverberations of Big Data controversies suggest that data is developing to be one of the key political issues of our time.

 Ginsberg is a tool that gives you control of your life by letting you understand the triggers to how you feel.
-Developed by the Scottish Government in partnership with NHS 24 and New Media Scotland, it'll be easy to use enabling you to manage your mood and mental wellbeing.
+Developed by the Scottish Government in partnership with NHS 24 and New Media Scotland, it's easy to use, enabling you to manage your mood and mental wellbeing.

-We've awarded six Alt-w Fund production awards and three Ginsberg Fellowships to artists and technologists to develop new works that contribute to the conversation around the development of the platform.
-These will all come on stream this autumn for beta testing.
+We awarded six Alt-w Fund production awards and three Ginsberg Fellowships to artists and technologists to develop new works that contribute to the conversation around the development of the platform.
+Ginsberg is now in public open beta.
+Sign up via the link below.